bsommardahl/farsight-book/availability/index.md

 has_toc: false
 ---

-1. I can see!
+1. Availability: I can see!
 What now?
     1. Become available to the Holy Spirit
     1. Let the HS make you even more available
     1. Join God in what He is doing